 There’s plenty of room for kids to wander around and it’s enclosed so you don’t need to worry about them getting out on the road, quiet enough as it is.
 NB There are no facilites at the site, so head back to Gort or Kinvara for refreshments/toilets.

-You might also enjoy reading a Family Day Trip to The Burren
+You May Also Enjoy A Family Day Trip to The Burren

 Aistear Park, Clare

-Situated in the centre of the village of Mountshannon, between the main street and the harbour is a unique 4.5 acre park called Aistear Park which includes
+Situated in the centre of the village of Mountshannon, between the main street and the harbour, is a unique 4.5 acre Aistear Park which includes:

-- the Aistear Labyrinth, a maze incorporating timber, stone and foliage which takes the visitor through an informative exploration of Irish Spirituality over 9000 years.
-There are seven spaces within the maze, each displaying contemporary relics and artifacts reflecting the beliefs of past generations.
-All artifacts have been replicated from original archaeological discoveries making it a fascinating heritage walk.
+- the Aistear Labyrinth, a maze incorporating timber, stone and foliage which takes the visitor through an informative exploration of Irish Spirituality over 9,000 years.
+There are seven spaces within the maze, each displaying contemporary relics and artefacts reflecting the beliefs of past generations.
+All artefacts have been replicated from original archaeological discoveries making it a fascinating heritage walk.